Audit & Supervision

 What is a DORA audit?

 A DORA audit is any structured review of a financial entity's compliance with Regulation (EU) 2022/2554.
-The term covers three things: supervisory inspections by competent authorities, the mandatory internal audit of the ICT risk management framework under Article 6(6), and voluntary external readiness assessments.
+The term covers three distinct things: (1) supervisory inspections and the off-site review carried out by competent authorities (ECB, BaFin, ACPR, etc.), (2) the mandatory internal audit of the ICT risk management framework required by Article 6(6), and (3) external readiness assessments commissioned voluntarily by the entity to test its compliance before a supervisor does.
 They share the same reference standard — DORA plus the 13 RTS/ITS — but differ in who runs them and the consequences.

 Does DORA require an internal audit of ICT risk?

 Yes.
-Article 6(6) requires the ICT risk management framework to be subject to internal audit by auditors with sufficient ICT risk knowledge, skills and expertise, on a regular basis in line with the entity's audit plan, and with appropriate independence from the function audited.
-The management body must formally follow up on every finding.
+Article 6(6) requires that the ICT risk management framework be subject to internal audit by auditors with sufficient knowledge, skills and expertise in ICT risk, on a regular basis and in line with the entity's audit plan.
+Auditors must be independent of the function being reviewed.
+The frequency is risk-based — annually for significant institutions and critical functions, less often for lower-risk areas — and the management body must follow up formally on every audit finding.

 How often does a DORA audit have to take place?

 There is no single fixed interval.
-Internal audit follows the entity's risk-based audit plan — typically a full cycle every 1 to 3 years with critical areas annually.
-Supervisory inspections are scheduled by the competent authority, often within the SREP cycle.
-Resilience testing is annual, and TLPT runs at least every 3 years for designated entities.
+The internal audit of the ICT risk framework follows the entity's risk-based audit plan — typically a full cycle every 1 to 3 years with critical areas reviewed annually.
+Supervisory inspections are scheduled by the competent authority and can happen any time, often as part of the SREP cycle for banks.
+Resilience testing (vulnerability assessments, scenario tests) is an annual programme, and designated entities run Threat-Led Penetration Testing at least every 3 years.

 Who can perform a DORA internal audit?

-Article 6(6) requires auditors with sufficient ICT risk knowledge and full independence from the ICT function audited.
-This can be the internal audit department if it has the technical competence, or a co-sourced/outsourced specialist firm.
-Many institutions combine both.
-The management body remains accountable for acting on findings.
+Article 6(6) requires auditors with sufficient ICT risk knowledge and full independence from the ICT function being audited.
+This can be the entity's own internal audit department (third line of defence), provided it has the technical competence, or a co-sourced/outsourced specialist firm.
+Many institutions combine both: internal audit owns the audit plan and an external specialist provides the deep technical capability.
+The management body remains accountable for acting on the findings regardless of who performs the work.

 What do supervisors check during a DORA inspection?

-Supervisors focus on evidence: completeness and data quality of the Register of Information, incident classification governance, validated RTO/RPO, Article 30 contractual clauses, board-level ICT risk oversight with concrete minutes, and the resilience testing programme.
-Around 60-70% of inspected entities receive material findings on at least one of these.
+Supervisors focus on evidence, not policy documents.
+The most scrutinised areas in 2025-2026 inspections are: the completeness and data quality of the Register of Information, the governance behind incident classification, validated recovery objectives (RTO/RPO tested end-to-end), Article 30 contractual clauses in third-party contracts, board-level ICT risk oversight with concrete minutes, and the resilience testing programme.
+Roughly 60-70% of inspected entities receive material findings on at least one of these themes.

 What is a DORA audit readiness assessment?

-A voluntary, pre-emptive audit run by the entity or a specialist firm to find and fix gaps before a supervisor does.
-It mirrors the supervisory scope across all five pillars and 13 RTS, and produces a prioritised remediation backlog rather than an enforcement notice — the lowest-cost way to manage audit risk.
+A readiness assessment is a voluntary, pre-emptive audit run by the entity itself or a specialist firm to find and fix gaps before a supervisor does.
+It mirrors the supervisory scope — all 5 pillars and the 13 RTS — and produces a prioritised remediation backlog rather than an enforcement notice.
+It is the lowest-cost way to manage audit risk: a gap found in a readiness assessment costs remediation effort; the same gap found in a supervisory inspection costs a finding, possible capital add-ons and reputational exposure.

 What documents are needed for a DORA audit?

-The board-approved ICT risk framework and BCP, the Register of Information, incident logs with classification rationale, the resilience testing programme and reports (including TLPT attestation), third-party contracts showing Article 30 clauses, board and committee minutes, RTO/RPO test results, and prior internal audit reports with management follow-up.
-Undocumented controls are treated as absent.
+Core audit evidence includes: the board-approved ICT risk management framework and ICT business continuity policy, the Register of Information, incident logs with classification rationale, the resilience testing programme and reports (including TLPT attestation where applicable), third-party contracts showing Article 30 clauses, board and committee minutes evidencing ICT risk oversight, RTO/RPO test results, and the prior internal audit reports with management follow-up.
+DORA audits are evidence-driven — undocumented controls are treated as absent.

 What are the consequences of a poor DORA audit?

 A weak internal audit result is itself a governance finding.
-A poor supervisory inspection can trigger qualitative measures, Pillar 2 capital add-ons for SSM banks (25-100 bps), public censure and, in serious cases, activity restrictions.
-Article 50 fines reach 2% of worldwide turnover for entities and EUR 1 million for accountable individuals.
+A poor supervisory inspection can trigger qualitative supervisory measures, Pillar 2 capital add-ons for SSM banks (typically 25-100 basis points depending on severity), public censure, and in serious cases activity restrictions.
+Administrative fines under Article 50 are set by each Member State — DORA fixes no EU-wide cap for entities or for accountable natural persons.
+The economic impact frequently exceeds the headline fine once capital and reputational effects are included.

 How much does a DORA audit or readiness assessment cost?

-Cost scales with entity size and scope — from a focused half-day review of one pillar to a multi-day full five-pillar gap assessment.
-Fixed-fee formats start at a low-cost entry assessment.
-The cost of a readiness assessment is a fraction of the cost of a supervisory finding, which is why audit-readiness work has the strongest ROI of any DORA spend.
+Cost scales with entity size and scope.
+A focused readiness review of a single pillar can be a half-day engagement; a full 5-pillar gap assessment for a mid-size institution is typically a multi-day engagement.
+Specialist fixed-fee formats start at a low-cost entry assessment and scale to full multi-day programmes.
+The cost of a readiness assessment is a fraction of the cost of a supervisory finding — which is why audit-readiness work has the strongest ROI of any DORA spend.

 Does ISO 27001 certification satisfy a DORA audit?

 No, but it helps.
-ISO 27001 controls overlap significantly with the RTS on ICT risk management framework — a certified entity typically meets 60-75% of control design.
-But DORA audits also test DORA-specific items ISO does not cover: incident classification thresholds, the Register of Information, Article 30 clauses, TLPT and the board accountability model.
-Auditors accept ISO 27001 as design evidence but verify the DORA-specific delta separately.
+ISO 27001 controls overlap significantly with the RTS on ICT risk management framework — a certified entity typically meets 60-75% of the control design requirements.
+But DORA audits also test DORA-specific items that ISO does not cover: incident classification against the RTS thresholds, the Register of Information format, Article 30 contractual clauses, TLPT, and the specific board accountability model.
+Auditors accept ISO 27001 as evidence of control design but require separate verification of the DORA-specific delta.

 Related DORA Resources